galaxyproject/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 ## Conclusion
 {:.no_toc}

 First of all, thank you for completing this tutorial.
-We have learned how to add visualizations to the Galaxy framework and how to build a custom visualization form.
+We have learned how to add JavaScript visualizations to Galaxy utilizing the Charts framework.